Updated on July 9th, 2025 by Felix Martinez

 Valuation & Expected Returns

-Sysco is expected to produce adjusted earnings-per-share of $4.20 in fiscal 2023.
-The stock has a forward price-to-earnings ratio of 16.8.
+Sysco is expected to produce adjusted earnings per share of $4.37 in fiscal 2025.
+The stock has a forward price-to-earnings ratio of 17.5.

-Our fair value estimate is a price-to-earnings ratio of 20.0, which means the stock is currently trading below fair value.
-Growing to this target valuation would increase annual returns by 3.5% over the next five years.
+Our fair value estimate is a price-to-earnings ratio of 20.0, indicating that the stock is currently trading below its fair value.
+Growing to this target valuation would increase annual returns by 4.0% over the next five years.

-Sysco should have little trouble increasing its dividend going forward.
-The company has an expected dividend payout ratio of 45% for fiscal 2023.
+Sysco should have little trouble increasing its dividend in the future.
+The company is expected to have a dividend payout ratio of 47% for fiscal 2025.
+This indicates that the dividend is sufficiently covered and is likely to continue increasing over time.

 Final Thoughts

-The stock is undervalued, meaning right now could be an opportune time to purchase the stock.
-We believe future returns will be strong for investors buying the stock at the current valuation level.
+The stock is undervalued, meaning that the current market price may be an opportune time to purchase it.
+We believe that future returns will be strong for investors who buy the stock at the current valuation level.

 As a result, Sysco remains a quality holding within a dividend growth portfolio and a buy at the current price.